gnodet/mvx/BOOTSTRAP.md

 If you're migrating from a globally installed mvx:

-1. Add the wrapper files to your project
+1. Add the bootstrap files to your project
 2. Update build scripts and documentation to use `./mvx`
 3. Team members can uninstall global mvx if desired
 4. CI/CD systems no longer need to install mvx

-The wrapper provides the same functionality as a global installation but with better version control and consistency.
+The bootstrap provides the same functionality as a global installation but with better version control and consistency.